coderifous/working_set/README.md

 Currently only a vim plugin for working_set exists.
 Install that plugin.
 Read it's docs.

+## Options

+Modify the behavior of working_set with these flags:

+  --watch

+    Tells working_set to monitor the filesystem for changes and refresh the search results automatically when changes are detected.
+The value should be point at the directory you want to monitor.

+    Example: --watch=src

+    Default: none, search results will not automatically refresh.

+  --socket | -S

+    Sets the path for the socket file to create.

+    Example: --socket=/tmp/my-special-project

+    Default: .working_set_socket

 ## Commands in working_set

 working_set command keys: